CASH OR VENMO ONLY

 Soft Respawns or FOB’s

-Soft repsawns are secondary bases that function as a respawn point, but are also considered in play and may be attacked as an objective for the opposing team.
+Soft respawns are secondary bases that function as a respawn point, but are also considered in play and may be attacked as an objective for the opposing team.